Black Swan Green: Chapter 8: Souvenirs

 Jason goes on two trips: one with his father for a work event, another with his mother to her job at Yasmin Morton-Bagot's gallery.
 During his trip with his father, Jason is taken to get fish and chips by Danny Lawlor, a man who works under his father at Greenland.
 He later meets his father's boss, Craig Salt.
 Jason's mother takes over as manager of Yasmin Morton-Bagot's gallery, La Boite aux Mille Surprises.
 Jason and his mother prevent a trio of girls stealing items from the store.
 His mother decides to take him to see Chariots of Fire, an act which gets noticed by people from his school.

 Chapter 9: Maggot

 Wilcox and Drake make fun of Jason for going to the cinema with his mother.
 Wilcox starts calling him "maggot", a name which grows within the school.
 The entire school is punished because Wilcox and his group berate a teacher.
 Jason meets Holly Deblin, who tells him, "You're not a maggot.
 Don't let dickheads decide what you are."
-Wilcox and his group jump Jason after school and Jason tries to stands up for himself, but fails.
+Wilcox and his group jump Jason after school and Jason tries to stand up for himself, but fails.
 The bullies throw Jason's backpack atop the school bus' roof as it drives off.
 Jason catches up to the bus, the driver Norman Bates asks why Jason allows himself to be bullied.
 Bates urges that Jason attack Wilcox with a knife.
 Upon hearing this, Jason says that if he did he'd "get sent to Borstal."
 Norman Bates replies, "Life's a Borstal!"